 - What three adjectives would you use to describe your company?

 Although obvious, many designers and companies skip over the application of the logo they’re creating or re-designing.
 The whole point of crafting a logo is to use it, so it’s important to know where it’ll be used and how.
-Try to not get caught up in the company’s present audience or positioning in the market–you can always upgrade that.
+Try not to get caught up in the company’s present audience or positioning in the market–you can always upgrade that.

 Here are questions you can ask to create the best-fitting logo: